The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

 At another level, the government needs to corporatise the PSUs.
 The basic idea should be to produce not to privatize and thereby leverage government ownership.
 The PSUs are scattered across all ministries/departments resulting in multiple control and intervention resulting in inefficiencies.
 All PSUs must be brought under one ministry/department, preferably a new Ministry called the Ministry of Public Enterprises.

-Gradually, it can be given a holding company structure that holds the stake in all PSUs.
-In this holding company a financial investor can be inducted even as we induct strategic investors in individual PSUs.
+Gradually, it can be given a holding company structure that holds a stake in all PSUs.
+In this holding company, a financial investor can be inducted even as we induct strategic investors in individual PSUs.
 Do a complete financial reengineering of the PSUs.
 Convert government debt into equity; employees arrears in ESOPs and generate growth momentum.

 Finally on the issue of economic reconstruction.

-In order to create employment all that is required is to increase the scale of these 375000 household enterprises.
-Currently these are father son enterprises – involving two people -, they can involve five people.
+To create employment all that is required is to increase the scale of these 375000 household enterprises.
+Currently, these are father-son enterprises – involving two people -, and they can involve five people.
 But we won’t do that, because we don’t have a policy for enterprises, we have a policy for industries derived from the central government because there are fiscal incentives and concessions, Capital subsidy (90 % never used.
 We don’t qualify for norms, and our industries don’t need capital subsidy).

-No matter which segment we look at, we find that the structure of economy has got no relevance to the policy.
+No matter which segment we look at, we find that the structure of the economy has no relevance to the policy.
 Same is the true of centrally sponsored schemes.

-Notwithstanding the fact that we have a very robust primary education model, which is the reason the state .. , we still are looking at sarva shiksha abhiyan.
-Not bearing the fact that the overall poverty level is rest fo country 26 percent and ours is 3.25 per cent (contestable though).
-If this is indeed so, why do need centrally sponsored schemes on of the cental government on povery allievation? t is a complete mismatch on what the government has to offer and what the J&K economy is.
-Again not to be confused economy with the J&K government.
+Even though we have a very robust primary education model, which is the reason the state .., we still are looking at sarva shiksha abhiyan.
+Not bearing the fact that the overall poverty level is the rest of the country 26 per cent and ours is 3.25 per cent (contestable though).
+If this is indeed so, why do need centrally sponsored schemes by the central government on poverty alleviation? t is a complete mismatch between what the government has to offer and what the J&K economy is.
+Again not to confuse the economy with the J&K government.

 The economy of J&K is faced with two distinct, though mutually reinforcing sets of problems.